-Ability to continue as a going concern (Continuation Resolution) is a new key audit matter this year.
-COVID-19, which was a key audit matter last year, is no longer included because of the limited impact it has had on the Group and Company's business and operations.
+Ability to continue as a going concern (Continuation Resolution), which was a key audit matter last year, is no longer included because the Continuation Resolution vote was passed in September 2022.
 Otherwise, the key audit matters below are consistent with last year.

-Independent Auditors' Report to the members of Civitas Social Housing PLC continued
+Independent Auditors' Report to the members of Civitas Social Housing PLC Continued